hiilynn/CPP/README.md

 3. gcam "Test" // git commit -am ; auto-tracing modified files and permit changes.
 4. gp origin master // git push origin master ; I'm in origin and github is master.
 It means I push the files permitted previously to github.

-* gpl // git pull ; If I modify github directly or in other computers then it's different with my local git repository.
+* gl origin master// git pull ; If I modify github directly or in other computers then it's different with my local git repository.
 So, I should pull modified information.